SixArm/sixarm_ruby_ramp/README.md

 * each_key!: passes each key to a specified block and updates hash in place if the key changes
 * each_pair!: passes each key value pair to a specified block and updates the hash in place if the key or value change.
 * each_value!: passes each value to a specified block and updates the hash in place if the value changes.
+* map_key: map each key-value pair's key by calling a a block
 * map_pair: map each key-value pair by calling a a block
+* map_value: map each key-value pair by calling a a block
+* merge_recurse: merge two hashes plus recurse whenever a key is a hash.
 * pivot: aggregates subtotals by keys and values, such as a rollup and rolldown
+* yield_pair: yield each key-value pair by calling a a block

 ## Integer